Toloka/docs/en/template-builder/templates/online-store-products.md

 {
   "type": "field.textarea",
   "label": "Leave your comment",
-  "hint": "There is no such product in a store, the product doesn't exist, the product name is incorrect etc.", "placeholder": "Enter text",
+  "hint": "Describe how long it took to find a product, tell if actual product name is different from the name in the query, tell why you didn't find the product etc.", "placeholder": "Enter text",
   "data": {
     "type": "data.output",